 It’s pretty scary that months of training culminates to one big day – one day makes or breaks all the effort you’ve put in.
-However, here’s to reminding you that you’ve put in the hard work.
+However, here’s to remind you that you’ve put in the hard work.
 It’s important to trust your training and trust the process.
 Don’t worry too much!
 Here’s some last minute pre-marathon tips to make sure you don’t mess up!

 #1 Don’t Try Anything New On Race Day